MEET THE TEAM

-FIONA FORNEY - INSTRUCTOR
+FIONA FORNEY - Head Chef/Manager

 The daughter of a restaurant manager and gourmet “foodie,” Fiona’s longstanding love affair with food began in her childhood home.
-She began helping her mom cook for the family before she could even reach the stovetop and lovingly recalls her dad referring to the spices in his cabinet as his “friend.”
+She began helping her mom cook for the family before she could even reach the stovetop and lovingly recalls her dad referring to the spices in his cabinet as his “friends.”
 Her father loved to try new ingredients, explore techniques and see local farmers for “the good stuff” – traits Fiona has embraced and carried on.

 Originally from the heart of Pennsylvania Dutch country, where no meat is too bizarre and nothing goes to waste, her hometown provided a unique stage for her culinary beginnings.
 She first specialized in the Germanic, old-world, farmer-centric cuisine that is PA Dutch (ask about the chicken pot pie sometime) before expanding her knowledge of other global cuisine through her formal education and travels.